 At SeaAs you sail east toward the Falkland Islands, your lecturers begin their informal series of enlightening discussions on the flora, fauna and the history of the region.
 A professional staff photographer is on hand to assist you with specific camera questions and leads lectures focusing on various photo skills throughout your cruise.
 The waters here are rich in krill, making them a favorite with local wildlife searching for food.
 Alongside your naturalist guides, spot whale and seabirds from the cruiser's deck.

 Falkland IslandsSpend the day exploring the Falklands.
-Depending on your itinerary, you either visit Stanley, the Falklands’ capital, strolling its charming streets and exploring the surrounding wilderness areas; or you discover the southeast Falkland islands of Sea Lion or Bleaker, home to unspoiled wildlife habitats.
+Depending on your itinerary, you either visit Stanley, the Falklands’ capitol, strolling its charming streets and exploring the surrounding wilderness areas; or you discover the southeast Falkland islands of Sea Lion or Bleaker, home to unspoiled wildlife habitats.

 Cruising the South AtlanticAs the ship approaches South Georgia, deck-side sightings of whale, seal and other wildlife become more frequent.
 Informative lectures — as well as casual talks with your guides — soon have you scanning the seas like an expert.

 South GeorgiaSouth Georgia is a nearly submerged continuation of the Andes mountain range, and your days here are spent exploring its glacier-carved coves and rugged shores.
 Visit Salisbury Plain, St. Andrews Bay or Gold Harbour, all home to vast colonies of king penguins as well as fur and elephant seals.
 You also have the opportunity to retrace part of the route taken by Ernest Shackleton during his historic crossing of South Georgia in 1916.
 Weather permitting, you may visit his gravesite in Grytviken alongside your on-board historian, an expert on the great explorer’s life.